mnit-rtmc/iris/docs/action_plans.md

 estimated travel time.
 These tags can be used only on DMS devices.

 **Condition** tags add a stipulation which activates the device only when the condition is met.
-These tags can be used with any device type.
+These tags can be used with any device type, such as a flashing [beacon].

 Tag              | Description                      | Tag Mode            | Source
 -----------------|----------------------------------|---------------------|-------------